 - unexplained aches and pains

 A person with depression may think more about death and dying.
 They may also think about suicide and how they could end their life.
-These thoughts are called suicide ideation.
+The term for this is

 Sometimes, a person may tell others about these thoughts.
-If someone is talking about death or suicide, this may be their way of asking for help, and it is vital to seek assistance.
+If someone is talking about death or suicide, this could be their way of asking for help, and it is vital to seek assistance right away.

 Depression is a common but serious condition that can be life threatening.
 Not every person who thinks about suicide will attempt it.
-However, if someone mentions suicide, either contact a doctor or help them seek urgent medical care.
+However, if someone mentions suicide, it is important either to contact a doctor or to help the person seek urgent medical care.

-Having one of these symptoms does not mean that a person has depression.
+Having just one of the symptoms above does not mean that a person has depression.
 For instance, other health issues and some medications can cause weight gain or insomnia.

-However, people who have one or more of these symptoms and are concerned about depression should still speak to a doctor.
+However, people who have multiple symptoms and are concerned about depression should contact a doctor to discuss their mental health.

 There is no single test that can diagnose depression.
-Usually, a medical professional will evaluate a person’s symptoms, family history, and medical history to make a diagnosis.
+Usually, a medical professional will evaluate a person’s symptoms and their personal and family medical history to make a diagnosis.
 They may also use specialized questionnaires and screening tools.

-Many people with depression use therapy, medication, or both to control symptoms.
+Many people with depression use therapy, medication, or both to manage the symptoms.
 It is important to go to scheduled appointments and take medications as the doctor prescribes them.